On relatively compact sets in quasi-Banach function spaces: Introduction

-\ee for Banach function space $E$.
+If $(X,\r, \mu)$ is restricted to the Lebesgue metric meaure space, Caetano-Gogatishvili-pic \cite{CaetanoGogatishviliOpic2016PRSESA} establish a relatively compact criteria with condition (c), see Theorems 4.3 and Theorem 4.9 in \cite{CaetanoGogatishviliOpic2016PRSESA}, in which the converse is also established under the assumption of rearrangement invariant.

+We would like to point out that in the case of Lebesgue metric measure space, (c*) can be deduced by (c).
+In fact, by the Minkowski-type inequality (see Appendix A), we deduce that \ben \een where we assume that $h(y):=\|\tau_{-y}f-f\|_{E}$ is a measurable function.
 While this inclusion relations between (c*) and (c) is invalid for general $\mu$ and $\r$.

-In \cite{GorkaRafeiro2016NA}, the authors also establish a necessity result \cite[Thoerem 3.2]{GorkaRafeiro2016NA} under some reasonable assumptions of the Banach function spaces. \item {\bf{Applications to Harmonic analysis.}} In the field of harmonic analysis, in order to verify the compactness of a bounded operator, we usually apply the compactness criteria like Theorem A, for instance one can see \cite{Uchiyama1978TMJ2,ChenDingWang2012CJMa} for the unweighted case of compact commutator of singular integral, and see \cite{BenyiDamianMoenTorres2015MMJ, ChaffeeChenHanTorresWard2018PAMS, ClopCruz2013AASFM, WuYang2018PAMS} for the weighted case.
+\item {\bf{Applications to Harmonic analysis.}} In the field of harmonic analysis, in order to verify the compactness of a bounded operator, we usually apply the compactness criteria like Theorem A, for instance one can see \cite{Uchiyama1978TMJ2,ChenDingWang2012CJMa} for the unweighted case of compact commutator of singular integral, and see \cite{BenyiDamianMoenTorres2015MMJ, ChaffeeChenHanTorresWard2018PAMS, ClopCruz2013AASFM, WuYang2018PAMS} for the weighted case.
 Especially, in order to verify the compactness of a $L^p_{\om}(\rn)-L^p_{\om}(\rn)$ bounded operator with some weight function $\om$, the reasonable equicontinuous condition should be as follows: \ben \lim_{r\rightarrow 0}\sup_{f\in \calF}\sup_{y\in B(0,r)}\|\tau_yf-f\|_{L^p_{\om}(\rn)}, \een one can see \cite{Uchiyama1978TMJ2,ChenDingWang2012CJMa, BenyiDamianMoenTorres2015MMJ, ChaffeeChenHanTorresWard2018PAMS, ClopCruz2013AASFM, WuYang2018PAMS} for more details.
-Thus, the known results with condition $(c^{+})$, in the setting of metric measure space is invalid here, since the above condition \eqref{i, 1} can not imply condition $(c^+)$ even we take $\r=|\cdot|$ and $d\mu=\om dx$.
+Note that the known results with condition $(c^{+})$ in the setting of metric measure space are invalid here, since condition \eqref{i, 1} can not imply condition $(c^+)$ even when $\r=|\cdot|$ and $d\mu=\om dx$.
 Even to this day, due to the incompleteness of weighted compactness criteria, the weighted version of Riesz-Kolmogorov theorem is still being improved, one can see a very recent article \cite{XueYabutaYan2018apa}, in which the authors study the relatively compactness criteria for $\lpw$.
 We remark that in \cite{XueYabutaYan2018apa}, some additional assumptions are still needed for the weights (see \cite[Theorem 4.2]{XueYabutaYan2018apa}), although the assumptions permit the weights beyond the $A_{p}$ $(1\leq p<\fy)$ class. \en